MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/features/multiplayer/concepts/live-session-browse.md

 When a session is full, or otherwise cannot be joined, a title can remove the search handle from MPSD so that the session will no longer show up in session browse queries.

 >[!NOTE]
 > Search handles are intended to be used when displaying a list of sessions to be presented to a user.
-Using search handles for background matchmaking is not valid, and instead consider using [SmartMatch](multiplayer-manager/play-multiplayer-with-matchmaking.md)
+Using search handles for background matchmaking is not valid, and instead consider using [SmartMatch](../mpm/how-to/live-play-multiplayer-with-matchmaking.md).

 ## Set up a session for session browse

-In order to use search handles for a session, the session must have the following capabilities set to true:
+In order to use search handles for a session, the session must have the following capabilities set to `true`:

 * `searchable`
 * `userAuthorizationStyle`